Tomas Vancisin

 In summer 2023 I worked as a postgraduate research assistant for the Legacies of the Empire Project, exploring how the University of St Andrews benefited from the British colonial past.
 Using the database I developed during my PhD, I visualized birth locations, career paths, and alumni occupations in the British colonies.
 In 2025 I revisited the data and in collaboration with the historian Aileen Fyfe, developed an interactive web-based visualization that allows an open-ended exploration of St Andrews colonial connections.

-Career paths of St Andrews students travelling to and from the British colonies between 1700 and 1897.
+Exploring career paths of St Andrews students travelling to and from the British colonies between 1700 and 1897.

 Web-based interactive visualization showing origins and careers of St Andrews students travelling to/from the colonies.